-Former WWE Superstar Alberto Del Rio Indicted By Grand Jury For Aggravated Kidnapping And Sexual Assault
+Former WWE Superstar Alberto Del Rio Indicted By Grand Jury For Sexual Assault And Aggravated Kidnapping

 As documented by PWInsider, the Bexar County District Attorney’s Office released a press statement this morning, officially confirming that Del Rio was indicted on one count of aggravated kidnapping and four counts of sexual assault.

 As the report highlighted, a conviction for aggravated kidnapping, when punishable in the first degree, can lead to a lifetime prison sentence and $10,000 fine.
-However, the article also highlighted that some sentences can also be as little as five years.
+However, the article also highlighted that some sentences can be as little as five years.

-Furthermore, if the accused can prove they voluntarily released the alleged victim, it may lead to them being charged in the second degree.
+Furthermore, if the accused can prove they voluntarily released the alleged victim, it may lead to them being charged with a second-degree crime.
 Prison sentences for these convictions range from two to 20 years, sometimes along with a fine.

 Prison sentences for sexual assault under Texas law also range between two and 20 years.
 If found guilty, the former WWE superstar could also be fined in addition to being incarcerated.